Ensembl/ensembl-client/src/assets/browser/commander/INTERNALS.md

 The `corefutures/` directory contains various implementations of `Future` which expose functionality to the crate user.

-* `FlagFuture` is a useful utility for implementing callback-based code with futures.
+* `PromiseFuture` is a useful utility for implementing callback-based code with futures.
 It is used extensively in the crate and exposed for potential use outside of the crate.
 * `NamedFuture` is the future returned by `Agent.named_wait()`.
 * `TidierFuture` is the future resturned by `Agent.tidy()`.